Sythsaz/Giveaway-Bot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in Florals Giveaway Bot
+about: Report a bug in Giveaway Bot
 title: "[BUG] "
 labels: bug
 assignees: ""